 This started out as a favorable review of Nobuna and the concept of cheaper prices for GPL plugins and themes.
 But something happened that changed my mind completely.

-My favorite security plugin, Wordfence, flagged no less than forty-seven (47) critical malicious or unsafe files on this website that had some of Nobuna’s plugins installed.
+Wordfence, my favorite security plugin, flagged no less than forty-seven (47) critical malicious or unsafe files on this website that had some of Nobuna’s plugins installed.

 The website was using Nobuna’s own updater plugin.
 The updater plugin had corrupted all my websites that were using it.
 But the other sites with GPL plugins didn’t show any unsafe files so I’m sure that it was the Nobuna Updater that caused all the problems.
 I was able to remove the corrupted files as soon as I removed the updater plugin.

 So now, although I’m still in favor of GPL plugins and themes, I no longer support Nobuna.
-Instead, I’m favoring GPL Monster.
+Instead, I’m looking at GPL Monster.

 Needless to say, I’ve ditched all Nobuna plugins and themes and canceled my membership.
 If their very own plugin causes corruption then I don’t trust their downloads.
 My website is more important to me than a few dollars saved.